Helediron/dualuniverse/mydu-create-markets.md

 ## Locations of old markets

 In the list below are snippets from Lua code containing some old market positions.
 The information is several years old, and just snitched from a flight script.
 Anything named "xxx Pad" landed on landing pad of a market.
 Entries NOT named as "xx Pad" are landing spots near a market, on ground.
-If there is a list of positions inside "taxii", the last of them is closest to a market
+If there is a list of positions inside "taxii", the last of them is closest to a market.

+### Feli

-These are updated locations matching Feli construct exports.
+Feli locations updated to match construct exports.

 ```lua
     locations = {